epolevikov/Asgan/README.md

 In other words, a collection of synteny paths for two fragmented assembly graphs might represent more contiguous sequences comparing with the initial sequences for each of the graphs.

-We didn't perform thorough experiments based on this idea and it is likely that for real datasets one may encounter some pitfalls.
-This, probably, might be a direction for further research.

 ## Comparing assemblies of different species

 Asgan can be used to compare assemblies of different species.
 We showed that the N50 metric for synteny paths correlates with the genomic distance between species.
-See the manuscript for details [TBA].
+See the paper for details.

 # Tuning alignment parameters